 Hard drive duplication is the most important part of the data acquisition process.
 Trying to extract files directly from a potentially failing media is dangerous because the media can stop working at any moment.
 This means the operator must transfer the data quickly and safely from the original HDD to a backup HDD and only then proceed with further evidence analysis using the backup copy.

-Please note that this is this number represents the real measured speed that we have achieved on real hard drives (please see screenshot on the right) and not "theoretically achievable" speed that many other tools claim.
+Please note that this number represents the real measured speed that we have achieved on real hard drives (please see screenshot on the right) and not "theoretically achievable" speed that many other tools claim.

 Hard drives with physical damage require a quite complex imaging approach.
 Specifically, the following techniques are used in Atola Insight in order to achieve the best results:

 This technique allows to achieve real imaging speeds of up to 500 MB/sec on good areas of the drive, while approaching bad areas in the most gentle way possible, thus achieving an unbeatable overall speed of disk duplication.

 The best part is that Atola Insight will handle block sizes automatically, thus providing the best possible results in the shortest amount of time.
-This allows Atola Insight to be faster on virtually any job than any other data recovery or image acquisition tools commercially available.
+This allows Atola Insight to be faster in virtually any job than any other data recovery or image acquisition tools commercially available.